-- Jacob Johanssen and Maria Michalis, C o ur s e L e a der s, ar e responsible for day to day running and overall management of the course and development of the curriculum.
-Jacob can be contacted on extension (x68377) or by email: i.johanssen@westminster.ac.uk.
-Maria can be contacted on extension (x68378) or by emails: m.michalis@westminster.ac.uk. - Head of School: TBC, holds academic responsibility for the course and for other courses run within the School. - Head of College: Professor Jonathan Stockdale, holds overall responsibility for the course and for the other courses run in the College.
+Maria Michalis, Course Leader, is responsible for day to day running and overall management of the course and development of the curriculum.
+Maria can be contacted on extension (x68378) or by email: m.michalis@westminster.ac.uk

+Head of School: Michaela O'Brien, holds academic responsibility for the course and for other courses run within the School.

+Head of College: Professor Janet Jones, holds overall responsibility for the course and for the other courses run in the College.

-The Course Leaders, Jacob Johanssen and Maria Michalis, will be responsible for:
+The Course Leader, Maria Michalis will be responsible for:

 - Admissions

 - Approving students' programme of study

 - Organisation of tutorial and supervisory support and pastoral care

 - Co-ordination of Dissertation supervision

-- Co-ordination of marks for assessment boards
+- · Co-ordination of marks for assessment boards

 - General management of the course

 The Course Team reviews and develops the course and sets the framework for the above procedures, in which all members of course team participate.
-The Course Team of the MA in Communication consists, in addition to the course leaders, of Prof. Christian Fuchs, Dr. Winston Mano and all other module leaders of modules included in the course.
+The Course Team of the MA in Communication consists, in addition to the course leader, of Dr. Dimitris Boucas, Professor Tarik Sabry, Dr Xin Xin, and all other module leaders of modules included in the course.